taivlam/cps140/README.md

 I started to invest effort and time in simply setting up this repo for submitting source code and to show that my JavaJam Coffe House site works, after completing my weekly assignments, because Blackboard (erroneously) complained that my CSS file had a security risk for Week 4 and refused to let me upload my assignment.

-Setting up a GitHub Pages site was just a convenient side effect and an inevitable item to cross off of my bucket list.
+Setting up a GitHub Pages site was just a convenient side effect and an inevitable item to cross off from my bucket list.

 ## Hoping to Not Get Slammed by Pearson, Like `youtube-dl`